Japan Health Care and Vaccinations

 The International Association for Medical Assistance to Travellers (www.iamat.org) provides a list of English-speaking doctors.
 There are hospitals with emergency and outpatient facilities in all major cities.
 Throughout Japan dial 119 to call an ambulance.
 Because emergency operators may not speak English, assistance from a local person, if possible, would be helpful when making an emergency call.

 If bringing small amounts of personal medications into Japan, whether they are over the counter or prescription, make sure they are in clearly marked containers.
-Larger quantities or devices may require a special certificate which must be obtained before departure to Japan.
+Larger quantities or devices may require a special certificate which must be obtained before your trip to Japan.
 Consult the Ministry of Health, Labour and Welfare website (https://www.mhlw.go.jp/english) for more detailed information.
 Visitors should be aware that in Japan, medications containing stimulants or codeine are illegal.
 You are not permitted to take commonly available nasal decongestant medication such as Sudafed and Vicks Inhalers into Japan.

 Food and Drink

-Following the 2011 Fukushima nuclear disaster, the possible contamination of food and water from the Fukushima area is being monitored, and strict controls are imposed by the Japanese authorities where necessary.
-Tap water in Tokyo was declared not safe for consumption after the Fukushima accident, although the government has since stated otherwise.
-Nevertheless, if travelling with children, it is advisable to take precautions.
+Following the 2011 Fukushima nuclear disaster, the possible contamination of food and water from the surrounding area is being monitored, and strict controls are imposed by the Japanese authorities where necessary.
 The Ministry of Health, Labour and Welfare website (www.mhlw.go.jp/english) has updates on contamination levels in tested food.
-In other parts of Japan, food and drink are generally considered safe.

 Only eat raw fish, seafood and meat from recognised establishments, and be aware that there is a risk of parasitic infection and toxins if these foods have not been prepared properly.
-E-coli food poisoning outbreaks tend to increase in Japan during the warmer months (June-September), and it is advisable to take precautions when consuming perishable foods at outdoor summer festivals, where refrigeration may be an issue.
+E-coli food poisoning outbreaks may happen during the warmer months (June-September), and it is advisable to take precautions when consuming perishable foods at outdoor summer festivals, where refrigeration may be an issue.